A Cappella Group Penn Masala To Embark On India Tour From May 19

-Mumbai, April 6 (IANS) Penn Masala, World’s first South Asian Acappella group is set for a homecoming during the summers as it will serve a fusion of Western pop and Desi melodies during their India tour.
+Penn Masala, World’s first South Asian cappella group is set for a homecoming during the summers as it will serve a fusion of Western pop and Desi melodies during their India tour.
 The tour will travel to six cities in India including Mumbai, Delhi, Pune, Hyderabad, Bengaluru and Goa from May 19 through May 29, 2023.

 Penn Masala, which is the South Asian a capella group of the University of Pennsylvania, has been an internet sensation for their spectacular music produced by a college boyband.